roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

     **Note:** It requires about 10 minutes to create a managed edge Kubernetes cluster.

-After the cluster is created, you can find the newly created cluster on the Clusters page in the ACK console.
+After the cluster is created, you can view the created cluster on the Clusters page in the ACK console.

 ![Clusters](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6036089951/p51372.png)